-On the way home from Glen Arm, Maryland this morning, I stopped off at a location here in Elkridge where someone planted some prickly pear cactus evidentally many years ago.
-The plants key out to Opuntia humifusa sensu stricto.
+On the way home from Glen Arm, Maryland this morning, I stopped off at a location here in Elkridge where someone planted some prickly pear cactus evidently many years ago next to a parking lot.
+The plants key out to … Continue reading

 This morning I attempted re-visit a site where Clyde Reed collected some cactus in 1981 which has been determined by Opuntia expert Lucas Majure to be Opuntia cespitosa.
 The site was on Factory Road in Glen Arm, Maryland (Click here … Continue reading